SwissClinicalTrialOrganisation/secuTrialR/README.md

 ### Guidelines for contributors

+Requests for new features and bug fixes should first be documented as an [Issue](https://github.com/SwissClinicalTrialOrganisation/secuTrialR/issues) on GitHub.
-In order to contribute to this R package you should fork the main repository.
+Subsequently, in order to contribute to this R package you should fork the main repository.
 After you have made your changes please run the [tests](README.md#testing-with-devtools) and
 [lint](README.md#linting-with-lintr) your code as indicated above.
 Please also increment the version number and recompile the `README.md` to increment the dev-version badge (requires installing the package after editing the `DESCRIPTION` file).
 If all tests pass and linting confirms that your coding style conforms you can send a pull request (PR).
 Changes should also be mentioned in the `NEWS` file.
 The PR should have a description to help the reviewer understand what has been added/changed.
 New functionalities must be thoroughly documented, have examples and should be accompanied by at least one [test](tests/testthat/) to ensure long term